RStankov/PromptBox/README.md

 ## Installation

 1. Download and install the workflow in Alfred
-2. Configure your OpenAI API key:
+2. Configure your OpenAI API key and model:
    - Open Alfred Preferences → Workflows
    - Select "PromptBox"
    - Click the `[x]` button in the top right
    - Enter your OpenAI API key
+   - Select your preferred model (default: gpt-5-mini)

 ## Usage